🏸

 3

 Sets Won βˆ’ Sets Lost across every match played in the group.
-Head-to-head cannot apply to 3+ tied teams, so game difference steps in.
+Head-to-head cannot apply to 3+ tied teams.

 4